Roche/foxops/README.md

-# foxops
+# foxops 🦊

+A modest templating tool to keep your projects up-to-date.

-coming soon, stay tuned! 🦊
+more coming soon, stay tuned! 🚧